CaptainCoderOrg/Unity6-Workshop-TowerDefense-Site/Tower Defense Course/Lessons/17 - Adding Gold.md

 # PlayerController Class
 Currently, when your player clicks the **Build** button, it enables the **TurretSpawner** which, in turn allows them to click on tiles to spawn multiple turrets.
-Next, you will create a `PlayerController` class that will track a `Gold` resource for the player that limits their ability to place towers.
-When the player builds a tower, it will reduce the player's `Gold`.
+Next, you will create a `PlayerController` class that will track a `Gold` resource for the player that limits their ability to place turrets.
+When the player builds a turret, it will reduce the player's `Gold`.

 ## Practice: Create a PlayerController Class and GameObject